Giant Dogwood Cornus controversa

 - Wildlife Value:

-- Fruits are attractive to birds, and plants provide nesting sites.
-Members of the genus Cornus support the following specialized bees: Andrena (Gonandrena) fragilis, Andrena (Gonandrena) integra, and Andrena (Gonandrena) platyparia.
+- Fruits are attractive to birds and small mammals.
+The plant provides nesting sites.
+Members of the genus Cornus support the following specialized bees: Andrena (Gonandrena) fragilis, Andrena (Gonandrena) Integra, and Andrena (Gonandrena) platyparia.

 - Play Value: